What we know about the suspect in the Brown University and MIT professor shootings, Claudio Manuel Neves Valente

 What was the suspect's connection to Brown University?

-Neves Valente was a former student who was enrolled at Brown University from the fall of 2000 to the spring of 2001, Brown University President Christina Paxson said.
+Neves Valente was enrolled at Brown University from the fall of 2000 to the spring of 2001, Brown's president, Christina Paxson, said.
 He was admitted to the graduate school to study in a PhD physics program.

 Paxson said he took a leave of absence in April 2001, before formally withdrawing on July 31, 2003.